Numerical Investigation of Sequence Modeling Theory using Controllable Memory Functions: Experimental Methodology and Setup

 \paragraph{Loss Scaling}

-One important consideration when comparing models on the same memory function across different $\alpha$ values is the variation in output scale.
-For a given memory function $\rho(s,\alpha)$, the output scale can vary significantly with $\alpha$.
-For example, for the impulse memory function, the output for a large $\alpha$ will have a much smaller scale than the output for a smaller $\alpha$, because the sequence is truncated and zero-padded, reducing its overall magnitude.
-To account for this, we use a relative mean squared error (RMSE), defined as
+When comparing models on the same memory function across different $\alpha$ values, the output scale can vary significantly.
+For example, the impulse memory function produces outputs with decreasing scale as $\alpha$ increases, due to truncation and zero-padding.
+To account for this, we use a relative mean squared error, defined as

 where $T$ is the sequence length.
-This approach normalizes the loss by the average energy of the true output sequence, making the loss comparable across different memory functions and values of $\alpha$.
-Note that based on the definition of the target generation, the denominator is always positive, ensuring that the RMSE is well-defined.
+This normalizes the loss by the average energy of the true output sequence, making it comparable across different memory functions and values of $\alpha$.
+The denominator is always positive by construction, ensuring the metric is well-defined.